But how much does it cost??

 - How to understand work comp insurance rates

 - An overview of workers' compensation rates by state

 Learn more about how rates are set and where to find the ones that apply to your business: Workers’ Compensation Insurance Rates: What They Are & How They’re Set

 4. Calculate Estimated Workers’ Compensation Cost Per Employee

-Armed with your total payroll, class codes and the current state workers’ compensation rates, you can calculate the cost of workers’ compensation overall and for each employee.
+Armed with your total payroll, class codes and the current state workers’ compensation rates, you can calculate the cost of workers’ compensation for each employee.

 This blog post is a must-read: How to Calculate Workers’ Compensation Cost Per Employee